craigrachow/affiliate-marketing-guide/README.md

 --88process 88--
 - do google research on each sie idea. wha he are promoing and pages and headdings ec
 - save 5 compediors
-- keword research
-   - bes/op/comparasions/liss/reviews/
-   - eg, bes 9produc9 for 9user0 9ear0, 9produc vs 9produc0,
-   - find lower dificull kewords, save 5 x5 for each websie
-   - domain raing lows good , low dificul good, low backlinks good, high cr good
-   - look a sies and work ou if i can bea heir pages/poss

-pintress
-kwfinder for keyword research
-wordpress -- yost seo xml sitemap -
-How to [achieve a desired outcome]
-[numbeer] proven [actions/ways] to [achieve desired results] [number or how to] simple/easy ways to [achieve a desired outcome] [challenge] [number] reasons you're [not achieving a desired outcome]

-chatgpt - ask it to beat a current snippit, give it my page data and the snippit and winning page data.

-## Good Resouces
-YouTube - How to Build a $1000+/Month Affiliate Marketing Website (Make Passive Income Online) - https://youtu.be/PvHi3Dk91Jw?si=5P94-ne7exk9t4YJ